rcarbajal91/playwright-qubika-challenge/README.md

 <h1> Playwright / Qubika challenge</h1>

 <h2>Description</h2>
-This repository contains an automation flow for a sports platform.
+This repository contains an automation flow for a sports platform. <br>
+<i>A report of the test can be found at: ./playwright-reportx</i>

 <h2>#Prerequisites</h2>
 Download and install Node.js <br>